Hope to Move Forward

 Your Journey to Hope

 • You are doing the best you can.
-And so is the rest of the world.
 I fully believe each of us, with the tools we have and where we are in life, are absolutely doing our best.
 Start there and refrain from judging what you perceive to be going on with friends and neighbors.
 Appearances are deceiving.
-When we are looking out our window judging each other that usually means we are sitting in self judgement too.
-What that is - is exhausting and terrifying.
+Judging each other is exhausting.

 • Be generous with your thoughts and actions.
 Think the best of people and their actions.
 Forgive yourself for what you are or aren't doing.
-There’s a lot of processing and adapting going on.
-For most of us our lives have gone from speeds of as fast as possible to a complete stop.
-Give yourselves and others a bit of grace and compassion as we adjust.
+Give yourself grace and compassion.
 Be especially generous and kind to yourself.
 How are you holding up?
 How are you coping?
 Start there.
 And then reach out to loved ones.

 • Re-imagine your life.
 What will your life look like when this is done.
 I’ve always found letting go of things makes room for possibility.
 I believe this is especially true now.
 I’ve found even memories can hold me back.
 I’m not saying never have a fond memory ever again.
 But as we move into a new reality, open your mind and heart to something new.
 We have been given an opportunity to build our lives -almost from the ground up.
 What will you keep?
 What will you let go?
 How will you move forward?

 We must give ourselves permission to feel what we’re feeling without boundaries or limitations.
-I believe that’s the first step to moving through this.
+I believe that’s the first step to moving through any difficult situation.
 Then we must choose - love or fear.
 Take a deep breath and remember the place of love that resides within you.
-And withing all of us.
+And within all of us.
 Let’s find our connection to love and to each other and take this journey of hope together.

 This blog is intended to provide helpful suggestions for self care and overall well-being.
 I am not a mental health professional.
 If you’re struggling I encourage you to seek the help of a professional.
 Find a Mental Health Professional | National Suicide & Crisis Lifeline: Dial 988